 Related article: Before and after: A dated living room gets a dramatic makeover with Canberra Outlet

 Do stick to your overall look and feel

 The first thing to do is look at the entire space and decide if you’re selecting a rug to complement everything you already have or if it’s time for a total room revamp.
-If you’re making big changes to a room like Gina recently did, it’s always a good idea to create a mood board before you begin making any decisions or spending your hard earned cash on a rug that won’t complement that gorgeous sofa or artwork you’re contemplating.
+If you’re making big changes to a room, it’s always a good idea to start by creating a mood board.
+It’s a way of pulling all your ideas together and identify any areas for improvement or issues to avoid before you spend any money.

 Do assess your space first

 If you aren’t changing any of your original styling, look at the existing furniture and furnishings in the room.
 You will want your rug to work with the colours in your space.
 Contrary to popular belief, you don’t want your rug to ‘match’ your space perfectly.
 Instead, look for a colour that shares similar undertones but contrasts with your flooring or furniture.

 Then look at the layout of your room.
 If the rug is for the living or family area, consider the sofa arrangement — whether you have a single sofa, a classic combination of a two-seater and three-seater, or a modular lounge.
 Your seating will determine the shape and size of the rug you’re looking for.

 Measure up your room.
 Draw yourself a diagram to measure the space and think about how you’d like to position it and how much of the rug you’d like to be on display.
 Take note of the measurements of the rugs you like, and mark them out with masking tape on your floor.

 Don’t choose image over practicality